mauricioabreu/video_samples/DESIGN.md

 An extractor is responsible for generating assets from video and save it in the filesystem.
 Since we are using ffmpeg, we are restricted to some limitations like the assets that are written to the disk, forcing the program to create a mechanism to know when a new file has been created.

 Extracting resources from video can be done in a multiple ways when using a programming language, but for this project we choose to rely on OS processes.
 We can build a ffmpeg command line, run it in background and maintain a list of video titles being processed.
-Extracting thumbnais from live video, for example, is a long running process - we need to apply some kind of healthcheck mechanism to ensure the resources are being extracted.
+Extracting thumbnails from live video, for example, is a long running process - we need to apply some kind of healthcheck mechanism to ensure the resources are being extracted.

+### Collector

+A collector is responsible for collecting the files generated from ffmpeg.
+When writing the file to disk, ffmpeg writes the content to the file and then closes it.
+For event monitors like _inotify_, it is the `CLOSE_WRITE` event.

+A monitor can be started to watch events of a given path and stores it everywhere a file is created.